yogeshMarkandey/StockMarket/README.md

 # StockMarket

-This app is my submission for Hacathon 5.0 organised by Flipr.ai.
+This app was my submission for Hacathon 5.0 organised by Flipr.ai. and it was given A grade by the judges of the event.

 This app shows the stock market index of various companies such as Tata Steels, Ashoke Leyland, Reliance etc. on a graph.
 Also it also indicates the opening price , closing price, high price, low price